PrismLauncher/prismlauncher.org/src/wiki/installing/windows.md

 You may now **move** or **copy** the created shortcut to any desired location on your system.

+## PortableApps.com Installer

+A community maintained portable installer for PolyMC can be found [here](https://FayneAldan.github.io/PolyMCPortable/).

 ## Issues

 If you encounter any problems, **don't worry**, we have a guide that goes over some resolutions to the more common ones.